Virtually all of my publications are listed at my Google Scholar page.

 - Suzanne Aussems (University of Warwick)

-- Mai Al-Subhi (current, at Univ. of Birmingham)
+- Melissa Reddy (current, Univ. of Warwick)

-- Jacob Barker (current, at Univ. of Warwick)
+- Jacob Barker (current, Univ. of Warwick)

 After studying engineering in Japan (B.Eng., Mathematical engineering, University of Tokyo,1986; M.Eng.
 Information engineering, University of Tokyo, 1988), I moved to Chicago (USA).
 I received a Ph.D. in psychology and linguistics from the University of Chicago (1993) under the supervision of Professor David McNeill.
 In 1993, I joined Cognitive Anthropology Research Group (lead by Stephen Levinson) at the Max Planck Institute for Psycholinguistics in the Netherlands as a postdoc.